-Keith E. Cantú is a doctoral student in Religious Studies (concentration in South Asian religions with an additional emphasis in European medieval studies).
+Keith E. Cantú recently received his doctoral degree from UCSB in Religious Studies (concentration in South Asian religions with an additional interdisciplinary emphasis in European medieval studies).

-Keith has had the honor of being a Teaching Assistant for three courses in the Religious Studies department so far: Zen Buddhism, Religious Approaches to Death, and Gods and Goddesses of India, and looks forward to future teaching opportunities in the department.
+Keith has had the honor of being a Teaching Assistant for nine courses in the Religious Studies department so far:

 - Zen Buddhism

 - Gods and Goddesses of India (twice)

 - Islam and the West: 750-1850